mtfurlan/mtfurlan.github.io/_posts/2021-06-28-pulseaudio-combine-arbitrary-sinks.markdown

 ```

 ----
-Make sure that if you have to do stuff like setup which HDMI output you use for stuff like a VR hat that is done first.
+Make sure that if you have to do stuff like setup which HDMI output you use for stuff like a VR hat that that is done first.

 Get card Name and Active Profile from
 `pactl list cards`